Developing a Telegram Bot in Python

 pip install pyTelegramBotAPI

-We import the telebot library, create an instance of the TeleBot class and pass our token to the token parameter as a string.
-I recommend storing the token itself in a separate file, for example creating a config.py file and writing it down there, and then simply import it into the main file.
+We import the telebot library, create an instance of the TeleBot class, and pass our token as a string to the token parameter.
+I recommend storing the token in a separate file, for example, creating a file called config.py and writing it there, then simply importing it into the main file.

 python